Complaint

 If your heat charges are included in your rent, then your landlord is effectively acting as your heat supplier as they have the contractual agreement with you to provide you with heat.
 In this situation, you should raise any issues about your heat supply with your landlord or letting agent before taking any further action.

 If you’re a renter in a block of flats in England or Wales, your landlord could be a leaseholder tenant of the overall building owner (see information on leasehold above).
 Where this is the case, the overall building owner is likely to be the contractual heat supplier to the leaseholder flat owners.
 Repairs and maintenance to communal parts of the building will usually be the responsibility of the building owner, undertaken by a managing agent appointed by the building owner.
-Where this is the case, the leaseholder flat owners will be required to fund these through the service charges they pay to the managing agent.
+The leaseholder flat owners will be required to fund these through the service charges they pay to the managing agent.
 This all means that your landlord may, under the terms of their own leasehold agreement, have the overall contractual responsibility to pay for your home’s heat usage and share of heat network maintenance and repairs.

 Sometimes building owners appoint dedicated metering and billing agents to collect heat charges.
 These agents may set up billing accounts with each resident without knowing if that resident is the actual flat owner or their tenant.
 If you’re getting heat bills from a company that are separate to your rent, this company is likely to be acting on behalf of your actual heat supplier (who’s usually the overall building owner).
 Check the wording on your bill or the website of the company billing you, to see if it explains this.
 Metering and billing agents’ websites usually have lists of Frequently Asked Questions, and some enable you to look up the name of your heat supplier using your account details or postcode.